ckheaukulani/homepage/content/authors/admin/_index.md

 My work usually favors methods from Bayesian modeling and inference and deep learning.
 Recent general themes include the modeling of highly-structured time series and relational networks, analyzing clinical trial data, and performing inference in systems with multiple sensors.

-I work within the Ministry for Healthcare Transformation (MOHT), where our current efforts
+I work within the Ministry for Healthcare Transformation (MOHT) under the direction of the technologist Robert JT Morris and Singapore's Chief Health Scientist Chor Chuan Tan.
+Our current efforts

 ### Working and collaborating with us